hx2385/WAWJ-convmixer/README.md

 The most important code is in `convmixer.py`, which is implemented by original authors.
 The `/CIFAR-10` directory contains files used for training and plotting results on the CIFAR-10 dataset.
 The `/ImageNet` directory includes scripts for training, figure generation, as well as training arguments and evaluation results on ImageNet-1K.
 The `/pytorch-image-models` directory contains the source code implemented by the original author.

+For illustration purposes, we include a `demo.ipynb` notebook demonstrating how to train a ConvMixer model on the CIFAR-10 dataset.

 ## Training
 Since we only have one card (T4), so we trained ImageNet-1K as following (The file train.py is located at /CIFAR-10/train.py):